Here’s Your Complete Festival Season Health Guide

-If you plan on partying all weekend, you need the fuel to do so—and a can of PBR doesn’t count (sorry).
-“Have regular balanced meals and some strategies around eating while you’re there,” says Casey Berglund, registered dietitian and spokesperson for Dietitians of Canada, and owner of worthyandwell.com.
+If you plan on partying all weekend, you need the fuel to do so—and a can of cider doesn’t count (sorry).
+“Have regular balanced meals and some strategies around eating while you’re there,” says Casey Berglund, registered dietitian and spokesperson for Dietitians of Canada, and founder of worthyandwell.com.
 “This can help reduce symptoms of hangovers or some of the other more dangerous side effects of binge drinking.”
-A lot of people consider calories to be calories—if you’re drinking lots of carby beverages, surely that’s enough for fuel you.
+A lot of people consider calories to be calories—if you’re drinking lots of carb-heavy beverages, surely that’s enough for fuel, you may think.
 Not so much.
 Because there’s no protein or fibre in a drink, your blood sugar will spike and then dip, which means those happy vibes won’t last as long as you’d like.
 “Be mindful not to go more than three to five hours without eating, and try to keep as much routine in your eating pattern as possible, so you don’t wind up feeling sick.”

-A lot of us women complain of having to pee a lot, especially when we start drinking alcohol.
-And when a trip to the loo can mean hearing your fave song from the Porta-Potty, it’s no wonder we shun that extra bottle of water.
-Looks like we’re going to have to suck it up: “Aim to get at least a couple litres during the day, because it could be warm and you could be losing fluid,” says Berglund.
+Real talk: We complain of having to pee a lot when we start drinking alcohol.
+And when a trip to the bathroom can mean hearing your fave song from the Porta-Potty, it’s no wonder we shun that extra bottle of water.
+You may want to suck it up, though: “Aim to get at least a couple litres during the day, because it could be warm and you could be losing fluid,” says Berglund.
 “A good way to think about it is if you’re going to be drinking, alternate an alcoholic beverage with water.
 For every alcohol beverage, have a bottle of water or at least a big glass of water.”
 Coconut water is a good option to replace your electrolytes.
 Oh, and bring a plastic bottle (many festivals won’t allow metal or glass) and know where the water stations are ahead of time.
-Camelpacks are allowed at Coachella, for instance, so if you’re not opposed to wearing a backpack, this could be your best option.
+Hydration packs (like Camelbaks) are allowed at Coachella, for instance, so if you’re not opposed to wearing a backpack, this could be your best option.

 Depending on which festival you go to, and whether you’re camping onsite or staying at a hotel, you could bring some healthy food options along to help keep you on track and save money.
 “When it comes to treating your digestion, somebody could bring ground flaxseeds or chia seeds and mix it with water,” says Berglund.
 “Or bring dried prunes or psyllium fibre, which is effective for both diarrhea and constipation.”
 And if you’re staying in a hotel or can bring along a cooler, your snack and meal options abound.